rstudio/education.rstudio.com/content/blog/2021-02-08-distill-down/index.md

 ## Hello R Markdown and Netlify!

-Around that same time, I saw an advertisement for an R Studio webinar by Alison Hill and Desirée De Leon titled [Sharing on Short Notice: : How to Get Your Materials Online With R Markdown](https://rstudio.com/resources/webinars/sharing-on-short-notice-how-to-get-your-materials-online-with-r-markdown/).
+Around that same time, I saw an advertisement for an R Studio webinar by Alison Hill and Desirée De Leon titled [Sharing on Short Notice: How to Get Your Materials Online With R Markdown](https://rstudio.com/resources/webinars/sharing-on-short-notice-how-to-get-your-materials-online-with-r-markdown/).
 Wow!
 The description sounded like just what I needed both for getting my personal website up and running and to help put R-related materials on the web in an easy way for my students.
 At the time, I was feeling overwhelmed with life (who wasn't?), so I didn't watch the webinar right away.
 Instead, I kept it open on a tab and tweeted out a reminder to myself:

 <center>
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I want to use this now but just can&#39;t find the time.
 But thanks for sharing.
 I&#39;ve added it to the summer to-do list. <a href="https://t.co/aDfLkivOkr">https://t.co/aDfLkivOkr</a></p>&mdash; Dr. Lisa Lendway (@lisalendway) <a href="https://twitter.com/lisalendway/status/1245139228113227776?ref_src=twsrc%5Etfw">April 1, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>

 Fast forward to mid-May 2020.
 My summer break had started, and one of the first things I did was finally watch the *Sharing on Short Notice* webinar.
 I loved their analogy of "Climbing R Markdown Mountain" and was surprised to learn that the two tools I had heard of, bookdown and blogdown, were two of the more complex tools.
-This webinar was also where I heard of [Netlify](https://www.netlify.com/) for the first time, and was excited about its ability to easily deploy a website.
+This webinar was also where I heard of [Netlify](https://www.netlify.com/) (a platform for easily deploying a website) for the first time.

 <center>